-Social media is a powerful platform for engaging students and including them in conversations that affect their ability to thrive in school and life.
-When using social media to interact with Norfolk Public Schools, students are expected to:
+Social media is a powerful platform for engaging students and fostering conversations that enhance their school and life experiences.
+When using social media to interact with Norfolk Public Schools (NPS), students are expected to adhere to the following guidelines:

-- be polite. - refrain from using profanity and racial or ethnic slurs. - remain respectful. - remember that once a message is online, it can't be taken back. - represent themselves only when messaging.
-Creating fake NPS social media accounts is not acceptable.
-Remain truthful in their messaging.
+- Be polite and respectful. - Avoid using profanity and racial or ethnic slurs. - Remember that once a message is posted online, it cannot be taken back. - Represent yourself honestly; do not create fake NPS social media accounts. - Remain truthful in your messaging.

-School administrators may be notified if a student conducts him or herself inappropriately when communicating with the school division or others via social media.
-Administrators and/or other NPS staff members may be notified if it appears that a student may be in crisis.
+School administrators may be notified if a student behaves inappropriately when communicating with the school division or others via social media.
+Additionally, if it appears that a student may be in crisis, administrators or other NPS staff members may be informed.